 A safe brewery/distillery goes a long way toward happy and healthy employees and patrons, and keeping your insurance premiums down.
-Being involved in craft beer for over 20 years and insurance for 30, I can provide risk management to reduce exposures and analysis to make sure you have the correct insurance coverage for your needs.
+Being involved in craft beer for over 20 years and insurance over 30, I can provide risk management to reduce exposures and analysis to make sure you have the correct insurance coverage for your needs.

 The time commitment for a festival could total 20-30 man hours (or more) between prep, packing, drive time (there and back), festival time, pack up and cleaning the equipment.
 With over 100 festivals under my belt I can work with you to make your time spent at a festival valuable.
 Show you how to get the best bang for your buck and not spend a lot of money doing it.
 There are tricks I have learned.
 Services include pre-fest meeting to discuss strategy and equipment needed (potential loan of equipment if you don’t have it), attendance at festival to provide hands on festival training for you and your employees, post-fest recap meeting.
 Additional services available as needed.

 Start Up Brewery/Distillery Consultation:

 Are you looking to get into the craft beverage industry?
 Not sure if you want to start your own operation, contract with an existing brewery/distillery, production volume, what insurance is needed and a million other questions.
 I can work with you, filter ideas and make sure you go on a track that makes the most sense based on goals and expertise.

 The Brewers/Distillers Roundtable